rparkins999/Etar-Calendar/README.md

 # Etar Calendar
 Etar (from Arabic:  `إِيتَار`)  is an open source material designed calendar made for everyone!

 This version is only available from this github repository.
-It has various modifications whih I (raprkins999) consider to be User Interface improvements.
+It has various modifications which I (rparkins999) consider to be User Interface improvements.

 ![Etar Calendar](metadata/animation.gif)